luusi/AIDA/README.md

 The proposed technique generates a plan for a manufacturing process by orchestrating manufacturing actors which are depicted as services.

-To show the correctness of the tool we propose the electric motor case study.
+[comment]: # (To show the correctness of the tool we propose the electric motor case study.)

-The following sections are:
-- Preliminaries
-- Structure of the code
-- Instructions on how to run the experiment
 ## Preliminaries

 We assume the user uses a **UNIX-like** machine and that has **Python 3.10** installed.